 - Not actually a wok

 There are plenty of electric wok options; which one you choose will depend on the specific size, accessories, and features you need.
 You'll also want to take your budget into account.
-The.
-VonShef Electric Wok is a good all-around medium-priced choice.
+The VonShef Electric Wok is one of the best electric woks; it's a nice all-around medium-priced choice.
 It's good-sized: 14 inches in diameter, and it holds up to 7.4 quarts of food.
 The aluminum wok has a non-stick coating and silicone handles that stay cool even when the wok is hot.
-The tempered glass lid allows you to watch your food as it cooks, and it has a stay-cool silicone handle.
+The tempered glass lid allows you to watch your food as it cooks, and it has a stay-cool silicone handle as well.

 Four temperature settings represent a wide range, from 176 to 446 degrees Fahrenheit.
 The power cord detaches easily, so you can take your wok to the table without a dangling cord.
 While you don't strictly need a wok to cook Asian food, it's a great tool with its even heat distribution over a wide area.
 Enjoy cooking healthier food with less oil and exploring Asian cuisine with your new wok!

 Credits — The author of this guide

 Karen S. Freeman is a teacher, writer, social media person, and family woman.
 She loves to travel, play with tech stuff, drink coffee, stir fry tons of veggies, discover amazing new restaurants, and experience new things.

 We may earn a commission for purchases using our links.
 Learn more.